 If the title to real property merely indicates as owner "United Church of Canada", then all documents must be signed by the appropriate staff at the General Council office.
-They require a copy of the local congregation's resolution and the permission of Region in order to sign.
+They require a copy of the local congregation's resolution and the permission of Region via Appendix B in order to sign.